juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/GentamicinC1a_analogues_mmpbsa_decomp.png" alt="Description of image"/>
-  <figcaption>**Figure X:** Per-residue MMGBSA decomposition of the vHTS-detected hits and reference Gentamicin C1a.
+  <figcaption>**Figure 26:** Per-residue MMGBSA decomposition of the vHTS-detected hits and reference Gentamicin C1a.
 Stronger energetic contributions are observed for the synthetic analogues across both canonical residues and additional binding site positions, supporting their enhanced stabilization potential compared to the reference. </figcaption>
   </p>
 </figure>
 ---